 HOW TO OBSERVE NATIONAL MOJITO DAY

-Mix up a pitcher to enjoy mojitos with friends on the patio or deck.
-This beverage is best enjoyed on a hot summer day.
+Mix up a pitcher to enjoy Mojitos with friends on the patio or deck.
+It will hit the spot on a hot summer day, too.
 (Remember always to drink responsibly and never to drink and drive.)

-HISTORY OF NATIONAL MOJITO DAY
+NATIONAL MOJITO DAY HISTORY

 National Day Calendar is researching the origins of this beverage holiday.

 July 11th Celebrated History